isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **Law 101 for Tax Professionals Series: Interpretation of Tax Acts and Cases**<br>
 **15 Nov | 2.00 p.m. to 5.00 p.m.**

+Ready to excel in Singapore’s dynamic tax landscape?&nbsp; This seminar seeks to improve your skills in navigating tax legislation and cases.
+Enhance your ability to analyse tax acts and apply case law to provide incisive advice, manage risks, and strengthen compliance in the tax domain.

+Join us in this seminar helmed by Mr Charles Li (Director, IRAS Law Division) and Mr Yang Shi Yong (Director, Drew &amp; Napier LLC), who will cover the following:

 <a id="21oct-ta-id"></a>
 #### **FasTax Series: Singapore Transfer Pricing Essentials**<br>